Provence in Spring: Lavender Before the Crowds, Wine Before the Heat, and the Real Reason Those Hilltop Villages Exist

 Hours: 9:15 AM – 6:00 PM

-The monastery where Vincent van Gogh spent a year (1889-1890) after cutting off his ear.
-He painted 150 works here, including Starry Night and Irises.
-The cloister and chapel are peaceful, and the views of the surrounding countryside are the same ones that inspired him.
+The monastery where Vincent van Gogh spent a year (1889–1890) after cutting off his ear.
+He painted 150 works here, including The Starry Night and Irises.
+The cloister and chapel are peaceful.
+The views of the surrounding countryside are the same ones that inspired him — the cypress trees, the wheat fields, the Alpilles mountains.
+You can see why he stayed.

 Le Mas de l'Amarine